Who is the richest Kardashian and how much do they earn?

-Whether you have been able to keep up with the Kardashians and Jenners or are simply astonished by the family’s staggering wealth and plush lifestyle, there is no denying that Kris Jenner and her daughters Kourtney Kardashian, Kim Kardashian, Khloe Kardashian, Kendall Jenner, Kylie Jenner and Robert ‘Rob’ Kardashian Jr are a powerful clan.
-While they are the OGs of reality shows, one of them is the richest Kardashian and has a jaw-dropping net worth with an illustrious business empire.
+Whether you have been keeping up with the Kardashians and Jenners or are simply astonished by the family’s staggering wealth and plush lifestyle, there is no denying that Kris Jenner and her daughters Kourtney Kardashian, Kim Kardashian, Khloe Kardashian, Kendall Jenner, Kylie Jenner and Robert ‘Rob’ Kardashian Jr are a powerful clan.
+While they are the OGs of reality shows, one of them is the richest in the Kardashian Jenner family and has a jaw-dropping net worth with an illustrious business empire.

 Many might say that these siblings are famous just for being out there, but when it comes to strategic business ventures, high-end brand endorsements, modelling assignments and a massive social media and red carpet presence, only a few can match their bar.
 Be it Kylie’s cosmetics brand, Kylie Cosmetics, Kim’s underwear, loungewear and shapewear brand, SKIMS, or the family’s reality TV show, the Kardashian-Jenner clan knows how to grab global attention.